samplecatalina/silverhand/README.md

-This repository provides the **Sliverhand**, an end-to-end solution leveraging state-of-the-art AI frameworks to automate and refine application writing.
+This repository provides the **Silverhand**, an end-to-end solution leveraging state-of-the-art AI frameworks to automate and refine application writing.
 It orchestrates specialized legal, ethical, and essay-review agents using Microsoft’s AutoGen multi-agent framework, combines a Retrieval-Augmented Generation (RAG) pipeline with PostgreSQL/pgvector for contextual document retrieval, and exposes a robust REST API with FastAPI and Pydantic models.
 A Streamlit front-end offers a user-friendly interface, and the entire stack is containerized via Docker for seamless deployment.

 ## Features